IgniteUI/igniteui-xplat-docs/doc/en/components/grids/data-grid.md

 }
 ```

-Make sure to check the API for the `GridCell` in order to get accustomed with the provided properties you can use in your templates.
+Make sure to check the API for the `Cell` in order to get accustomed with the provided properties you can use in your templates.

 ### Column Template API